 SS Rotterdam seen during her first sea trails on July 12, 1959

-something unique about this ship, something that no other ship on earth could
+there was something unique about this ship, something that no other ship on

-something unique about this ship, something that no other ship on earth could
+there was something unique about this ship, something that no other ship on

 Here we see the famed “secret” stairwell – This is a ship built in the 50s, yet looks as modern as tomorrow!